- What is a recommendation engine?

 The knowledge-based system took a deep dive into the user behavior to calculate the suggestions out of recorded interactions and assumed needs and preferences.

-In contrast to the other types of recommender systems, knowledge-based calculates matches and possibilities and attempts to predict the most potent ones.
+In contrast to the other types of recommender systems, knowledge-based calculates match and possibilities and attempts to predict the most potent ones.

 To do that, the system: